 2. Set goals that you can do daily, seven days a week.
 Creating a new habit with an activity you only do 3 times a week is often much harder.
 Try to keep all new activities limited to ones you can do every day.

 3. Prepare ahead of time.
 Have everything you need in advance.
 Eliminate anything that might get in the way.
-For example, if you’re trying to follow a specific diet, buy the food you’ll need beforehand and get rid of food you want to avoid.
+For example, if you’re trying to follow a specific diet, buy the food you’ll need beforehand and get rid of the food you want to avoid.
 You can’t break down and eat that bag of chips if there aren’t any chips in the house!

 4. Plan on social support.
 Tell your goals to your friends or family members that will support you in your efforts.
 Be careful in whom you confide.
 Changing is a challenge in itself.
 Success is harder if others are making unsupportive comments.